-Scott Sowers: And I got the call and they took her to the hospital.
-To this day, she’ll sometimes talk about that siren and the ambulance ride, but they put her in a body, cast that in both legs, up to her hips.
+Scott Sowers: I got the call, and they took her to the hospital.
+To this day, she’ll sometimes talk about that siren and the ambulance ride.
+But they put her in a body cast in both legs, up to her hips.

 And that was right at the time when I was laid off.
-So luckily I was there to take care of her and Sharon was working and it was like, I think that right there would just, my father instincts just came out and said, never again.
-Is this going to happen?
-Never, I think for me and shared, it was her safety and then the knowledge.
-I got old videos of me doing flashcards with her Apple banana, you know, and the education.
-You just, like I said, you had to watch for when those switches came on.
-Right now even she’s talking, sounding more grown up.
-She’s sounding closer to.
-A 12 year old than a six year old, and so they’re still making good progress.
+So luckily I was there to take care of her.
+And Sharon was working.
+I think that right there my father instincts just came out, and I said, “Never again is this going to happen.”
+I think for me and Sharon, it was her safety

+And then the knowledge.
+I’ve got old videos of me doing flashcards with her—Apple, Banana.
+Like I said, you had to watch for when those switches came on.
+Right now even, she’s sounding more grown up.
+She’s sounding closer to a twelve-year-old than a six-year-old, and she’s 30.
+So at this rate, she’ll be 30 when she’s a hundred.
+I don’t know.
+She’s such a happy girl.

-30 so at this rate, she’ll be 30 when she’s a hundred I don’t know, but she’s such a happy girl, but trust me, she has her moments like they all do.
-She will snap and and go off on you and big time will go off on us.
-She doesn’t go off on people.
-She doesn’t know where her were.
-Her comfort to be able to go ballistic, comfort zone.
+But trust me, she has her moments, like they all do.
+She will snap and go off on us big time.
+She doesn’t go off on people she doesn’t know.
+We’re her comfort zone to be able to go ballistic.

-David Hirsch: That sounds like a.
-We’ve had a lot of different experiences, good and bad, you know, like any family would.
-Um, what, what impact has Gloria situation had on Kelly, do you think?
+David Hirsch: That sounds like you’ve had a lot of different experiences, good and bad, like any family would.
+What impact has Gloria’s situation had on Kelly, do you think?
 Positive or negative?
-Positive.

-David Hirsch: And, uh, Kelly pulling her around in a wagon, pushing her down, a sled in the snow.
-And, but Kelly has never treated Gloria like she’s.
-Fragile, like she’s handicapped or disabled or special needs.
-She just, she just doesn’t give her, she’s like, Ugh, really doesn’t cut her any Slack.
+Scott Sowers: Positive.
+I can tell you.
+I could pull up pictures of you with Kelly and her sister when they were little, Kelly pulling her around in a wagon, pushing her down hill on a sled in the snow.
+But Kelly has never treated Gloria like she’s fragile, like she’s handicapped or disabled or special needs.
+She just like, “Really?”

 David Hirsch: Yeah.
-Well, it sounds like, uh, the girls have a wonderful relationship.
-Sister time.
+Well, it sounds like the girls have a wonderful relationship.

-Yeah.
-That’s awesome.
-So you made reference, at least in passing to spirituality, what role has spirituality played in your life, yours in Sharon’s life, your family’s life, for that matter?
+David Hirsch: That’s awesome.
+So you made reference, at least in passing, to spirituality.
+What role has spirituality played in your life, in Sharon’s life, or your family’s life, for that matter?

 Scott Sowers: Well, let’s put it this way.
-Me growing up, I always believed in a God.
-I was forced to go to church, but my dad is like, Jeremy kid, you’re going, um.
+Growing up, I always believed in a God.
+I was forced to go to church.
+My dad is like, “You’re going.”
 I was not Catholic my whole life.
 I was Presbyterian.
-I didn’t become a Catholic until 2000 although I did attend church with my family.
-Catholic family.
-Uh, years before that, before I took our CIA and became a Catholic, which I did,
+I didn’t become a Catholic until 2000, although I did attend church with my Catholic family years before that, before I took RCIA and became a Catholic.

 David Hirsch: Which is something we have in common.